HBIbidunni/simple_shell/README.md

 `$`

 ## Environment
 Upon invocation, `hsh` receives and copies the environment of the parent process in which it was executed.
-This environment is an array of name-value strings describing variables in the formatNAME=VALUE.
+This environment is an array of name-value strings describing variables in the format `NAME=VALUE`.
 A few key environmental variables are:

 HOME